-10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?
+10. If employees are suspended from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?

 Whether the employee is entitled to be paid will depend on the reason why they are not working: